Make An Appointment

 • Loss of appetite

-Post-operative pain may be acute the first 1 or 2 days after surgery as approximately 30% of patients will experience severe pain in the first 24 hours after even a minor surgery.
-Interventional pain management is sufficient to manage this surgical pain using pain medications, long-lasting local anesthetics, and pre-operative counseling.
+This type of pain may be acute the first 1 or 2 days after surgery as approximately 30% of patients will experience severe pain in the first 24 hours after even minor surgery.
+Interventional pain management is sufficient for ensuring post-surgery pain relief using medications, long-lasting local anesthetics, and pre-operative counseling.

-Acute and chronic post-surgery pain can increase based on certain risk factors, genetic markers and/or pre-existing medical factors.
+Acute and chronic post-operative pain can increase based on certain risk factors, genetic markers, and/or pre-existing medical factors.

 Some of the common risk factors for post-surgery pain are: